 Addressing influencer marketing and the responsibility of influencers and creators

-Updated provisions re environmental advertising and environmental aspects of sustainability
+Updated provisions regarding environmental advertising and environmental aspects of sustainability

-Clearer rules re children, teens and minors
+Clearer rules regarding children, teens and minors

-This Code revision has been informed by the latest industry rules and legal around the world, such as in the area of consumer protection, privacy and fair competition.
+This Code revision has been informed by the latest industry rules and legal changes around the world, such as in the area of consumer protection, privacy and fair competition.
 The Code is designed to establish a sound ethical framework to govern marketing practices worldwide based on twin goals of fostering consumer fairness and trust, and the freedom of commercial communications.
 For obvious practical reasons, the Code cannot reference those legal instruments that may be relevant in a given situation and jurisdiction.

 The Code and the law